 If you’re living and working abroad, chances are, you’ll want to take advantage of the Foreign Earned Income Exclusion (FEIE).
 In order to do so, though, you must fill out Form 2555 or 2555-EZ and attached it to your US Tax Return.
 Here’s what you should know about this important form.

 If you’ve filed your expat taxes before or if you’ve been researching your tax requirements while living abroad, you probably know at least a bit about the Foreign Earned Income Exclusion.
-This is an exclusion that allows qualified US expats to exclude up to $102,100 from 2017 US taxes ($103,900 on 2018 US taxes) of their income from their US expat taxes.
-This tax break is popular for both short-term and permanent expats, and there are several ways to qualify.
+This is an exclusion that allows qualified US expats to exclude up to $105,900 from 2019 US taxes ($107,600 on 2020 US taxes) of their income from their US expat taxes.
+This tax break is popular for both short-term and permanent expats.

 Form 2555 and US Expat Taxes